Best Caribbean Islands: How to Choose the Right One for Your Trip

 Ease once in destination | Rental cars are a must if staying outside San Juan.
 Island is easy to explore on your own. |

 Accommodations | No All-Inclusive resorts.
-Several large beachfront resorts near the rainforest plus many hotels near Old San Juan.
-Boutique hotels and inns throughout the country. |
+Several large beachfront resorts near the rainforest plus many hotels near Old San Juan. |

 Best beach | Playa Flamenco on Culebra Island, a 50-minute ferry ride from the mainland.
 White/pink sand and clear water surrounded by the Culebra National Wildlife Refuge. |

-Puerto Rico: Culture, history, unique natural attractions (caves, bioluminescent bays, rainforest) and beautiful beaches!
+Puerto Rico: Culture, history, unique natural attractions (caves, bioluminescent bays, rainforest), and beautiful beaches!

 U.S. VIRGIN ISLANDS | ST. THOMAS, ST. JOHN, ST. CROIX |